In observance of Memorial Day, County offices will be closed Monday, May 30. For online services, visit our web page.

 Click the link below, enter your contact information, and choose from phone, email, and text alerts.
 You’ll be notified when your ballot is in the mail on its way to you, and once you vote and return your ballot – whether by mail, ballot drop box, or polling center – you’ll be notified again when it’s received by Douglas County, and when it’s been counted.

-If a ballot return envelope has a missing signature or signature discrepancy, or if an ID Required voter failed to provide a copy of acceptable identification with their returned ballot, they will be contacted by Douglas County Elections to “cure” their ballot.
-Voters have until eight days after an election to address (“cure”) any issues with their ballot in order to make sure their votes are counted.
-If the voter does not respond to the request to cure their ballot by the deadline, the ballot is rejected.
+If a ballot return envelope has a missing signature or signature discrepancy, or if an ID Required voter failed to provide a copy of acceptable identification with their returned ballot, Douglas County Elections will contact the voter to “cure” their ballot.
+Voters have until eight days after an election to provide the required signature/ID verification in order for the ballot to count.

 Voters will be notified with an official letter from Douglas County Elections.
 Voters who have provided their email address to Douglas County Elections will receive an email notification as well.